Residency: Anatomic Pathology

 The program is not part of the residency matching program.
 Applicants must possess a DVM or equivalent AVMA-recognized degree.
 Applicants must submit:

-- Letter of intent stating career goals
+• Letter of intent stating career goals

-- Curriculum vitae
+• Curriculum vitae

-- Veterinary school transcripts including GPA, and
+• Veterinary school transcripts including GPA or class rank, and

 In addition, foreign graduates of countries where English is not the official native language should include official transcripts of TOEFL scores.
-In addition to submitted application material above, NC State University training positions and NC State University / Partnership training positions must fill in application material on-line through human resources at NC State University and an active web-link will be present when a position is open.
-All open program positions are dependant on available funding, which fluctuates from year to year.
+In addition to submitted application material above, NC State University training positions and NC State University / Partnership training positions must fill in application material online through human resources at NC State University and an active web-link will be present when a position is open.
+All open program positions are dependent on available funding, which fluctuates from year to year.

 Information for International Applicants

-- Most foreign interns and residents are appointed to H-1B visas.
+3. Foreign national interns and residents are appointed to H-1B visas.